Folk Flower Medallion Granny Square Pattern

 Project Ideas Using Folk Flower Medallions

 Because the folk flower medallion granny square is so visually striking, it works best as a featured element rather than a background repeat.
-Here are some project ideas that showcase this beautiful pattern.
+Here are some project ideas that put this beautiful pattern to use.

 Statement cushion covers: A single large medallion square makes a gorgeous cushion front.
 Pair it with a solid-color fabric back for a polished look.
 Choose colors that complement your rooms palette for a custom home decor piece.

-Mixed motif blankets: Alternate folk flower medallions with simpler squares — perhaps solid granny squares in coordinating colors — for a balanced blanket design.
-This keeps the overall project manageable while showcasing your most impressive squares.
+Mixed motif blankets: Alternate folk flower medallions with simpler squares, perhaps solid granny squares in coordinating colors, for a balanced blanket design.
+This keeps the overall project manageable while putting your most impressive squares front and center.
 For more square ideas, our flower granny square pattern guide offers complementary motifs.

 Common Questions Answered